Frosty-J/libgdx.github.io/wiki/audio/sound-effects.md

 Accessing the sound after you disposed of it will result in undefined errors.

+## Simultaneous sounds

+By default, libGDX is restricted to playing 16 sounds simultaneously.
+This limit can be raised or lowered as desired via each module's `ApplicationConfiguration` object.

+### Android

+Set `maxSimultaneousSounds`.
+Bear in mind that the operating system only allows a maximum of 32 active audio instances at once, system-wide!
+In addition to your `Sound`s, this includes `Music`, other apps in the foreground, media players, and system sounds such as notifications.
+Think twice before raising it.

+### Desktop

+Use `setAudioConfig(simultaneousSources, 512, 9)`, where `simultaneousSources` is your desired maximum number of simultaneous audio sources.
+The other two parameters are the default values for `AudioDevice` buffer size and count.

+For applications still using the legacy LWJGL2 backend, set `audioDeviceSimultaneousSources`.

+Increasing this value does not have ramifications in the same way that Android does.

+### Other platforms

+iOS and GWT can play a theoretically unlimited number of sounds at once without any configuration required.

-### Multiple sounds cause freezes on Android
+## Multiple sounds cause freezes on Android
 As stated on an [Audio](/wiki/audio/audio) topic the Android has many issues with audio in general.
-One of them, is that waiting for sound ID might take quite a lot time.
-The sounds in Libgdx are playing synchronously by default.
+One of them, is that waiting for sound ID might take quite a lot of time.
+The sounds in libGDX play synchronously by default.
 It causes main loop to be frozen for significant time if you play a lot of sounds at once.
-Especially this issue noticeable on Android 10.
+This issue is especially noticeable on Android 10.

-The solution is to make them playing asynchronously.
-However it will cause inability to use sounds methods where ID is required.
+The solution is to make them play asynchronously.
+However, it will cause an inability to use `Sound`'s methods where ID is required.
 More info provided here - [Audio#audio-on-android](/wiki/audio/audio#audio-on-android)